-If a prenuptial agreement isn’t part of your wedding plans, maybe it should be.
+If a prenuptial agreement ("prenup" for short) isn’t part of your wedding plans, maybe it should be.
 Many happy couples use premarital contracts.
 Rather than a recipe for divorce, a prenuptial agreement can spell out rights and responsibilities during marriage and lead to fewer arguments about finances.

-A “prenuptial agreement” or “antenuptial agreement” is a contract between two future spouses that settles issues of property division and support in the event of death or divorce.
-In New York, a prenuptial agreement is made prior to marriage and will take effect as soon as the couple marries.
+In New York, a prenuptial agreement is made before marriage and will take effect as soon as the couple marries.
 Prenuptial agreements must be in writing and signed by both future spouses before a notary public.
-An oral antenuptial agreement or an unsigned agreement won’t be upheld.
+The court won’t accept an oral antenuptial agreement or an unsigned agreement.

-Prenuptial agreements can be tailored to fit the individual needs of a couple.
-Rich and famous celebrities aren’t the only ones who need prenups.
+Prenups can be tailored to fit the individual needs of a couple.
+Rich celebrities aren’t the only ones who need prenups.
 For example, a single parent planning on remarrying might want a premarital contract to protect a child’s inheritance or personal savings.
-Moreover, a wealthy individual may want an agreement to preserve his or her fortune or for tax purposes.
+Moreover, a wealthy individual may wish to write an agreement to preserve his or her fortune or for tax purposes.
 Whatever the circumstance, a prenuptial agreement can protect an individual’s assets and simplify property division in a divorce.

 In some circumstances, a spouse may want to keep a family home or certain premarital business assets separate.
-Without a prenuptial agreement, a couple’s property is divided according to state law upon either spouse’s death or divorce.
-A prenup allows couples to keep control of property and decide how assets and debts are divided based on the couple’s unique needs.
+Without a prenuptial agreement, the court decides how to divide property according to state law upon either spouse’s death or divorce.
+A prenup allows couples to keep control of property and choose how to divide assets and debts based on the couple’s unique needs.

 Prenuptial agreements typically resolve issues that would otherwise be decided by a judge at a divorce trial.
 Most agreements will address one or more of the following subjects:

 Couples have wide latitude in creating prenuptial agreements.
-However, there are issues that a prenuptial agreement can’t cover.
+However, there are subjects that a prenup can’t cover.
 Specifically, an agreement can’t require either spouse to commit a crime or prevent either spouse from prosecuting a crime, such as domestic violence.
 Unlike many other states, premarital agreements in New York can address some issues involving children.

-Antenuptial agreements in New York can resolve some issues regarding the education, support and care of children.
-However, a judge will make the final decision on child custody and support to ensure that the parents’ agreement is in the best interests of their child.
+Antenuptial agreements in New York cannot definitively resolve issues regarding the education, support, and care of children.
+However, parents can create an agreement that addresses future child support and custody issues, and the judge will refer to the antenuptial agreement before making the final decision on child custody and support.
+However, the court must verify that the parent’s agreement is in the child’s best interest.
 Judges will consider a parents’ prenuptial agreement and enforce its terms as long as those terms serve a child’s needs.

 In one New York case, the parents had entered into a premarital agreement that required the couple’s children to be baptized and raised in the Roman Catholic faith.
 Following a divorce, the child’s mother sought to modify the agreement to allow her child to attend a Christian Science school.
 The court found that a modification of the agreement was in the child’s best interests and struck down portions of the premarital agreement.